Motivic integration and Milnor fiber: Motivic Milnor fiber

+It may seem at first glance that we may as well take $\bb S = \puR$ since every element in $\puR$ is, after all, definable over $\R \dpar t$.
+However, generally speaking, elements in $\puR$ are definable over $\R \dpar t$ only in $\puR$, not in $\bb U$, in other words, they are not quantifier-free definable over $\R \dpar t$ in $\puR$ (to define them one needs to use the ordering, which is not quantifier-free definable, and this point will come up again in \S~\ref{sec:tcon}).

 Let $\bb M$ be a substructure of $\bb U$ in which the map $\rv$ is surjective.
-Recall that the substructure $\bb S$ is a part of the language and hence all other substructures contain it.
-If $X \sub \VF^n \times \RV^m$ is a definable (and hence quantifier-free definable) set then the \emph{trace} of $X$ in $\bb M$, denoted by $X(\bb M)$, is the set of $\bb M$-rational points of $X$, that is,
+Recall that the substructure $\bb S = \R \dpar{ t }$ is regarded as a part of the language and hence all other substructures contain it.
+The main case of interest is $\bb M = \puR$ (see also \cite[\S~8.1]{HL:modified}).